 2 cups gata ng niyog

-1 kilograms pork meat and intestines (cut into small slices)
+1 kilogram pork meat and intestines (cut into small slices)

 3 to 4 cups pork blood